 An alternative form of 4-year degree involves taking an intercalated year

 The Intercalated Year

 If you wish to spend some time gaining experience outside the university, either abroad or in scientific employment, you can register for the Intercalated Year Scheme.
 This requires you to spend your third year outside the University and take a total of four years to complete your degree programme.
 The Intercalated Year Scheme is not possible for students on the MMathPhys degree course.

 The intercalated year will be spent in a supervised research placement, either in Industry, Commerce, a Research Institute, a Higher Education Research Laboratory, an ERASMUS programme or, alternatively, attending courses at an overseas university.
 This will give you valuable experience before continuing with the third year of your degree, and the words with intercalated year' will appear on your degree certificate.
 You must submit a satisfactory report of the intercalated year on your return to the Department, failing which you will revert to the normal degree course.
 The report will not, however, contribute to final degree credit.

-In general, if you are interested in following this scheme, it will be necessary for you to make your own arrangements and submit an outline proposal to the Physics Department for approval.
+In general, if you are interested in following this scheme, please see read the Study Abroad webpages.
+It will be necessary for you to make your own arrangements and submit an outline proposal to the Physics Department for approval.
 If we consider that the proposed programme abroad meets our requirements, then permission for an intercalated year will be granted.
 To satisfy the University's requirements you should seek approval early in the second year.
-However, if you receive some financial support from your local authority, i.e. you do not pay the full student contribution to your fees, you must change your registration before the end of the first year if you want the support to continue for all four years of the programme.
-In any case please discuss this with your tutor at the earliest opportunity.
+Please discuss this with your tutor at the earliest opportunity.